Does Intermittent Fasting Work for Weight Loss When You Have PCOS?

 Need Personalised Support?

-If you’re struggling with weight, missing periods or wondering how to support ovulation and fertility with PCOS, I offer 1:1 consultations and a 12-week structured programme designed to support hormone balance, weight loss and real results.
+If you’re struggling with weight, missing periods or wondering how to support ovulation, pregnancy planning and fertility with PCOS, I offer 1:1 online consultations and a 12-week structured programme designed to support hormone balance, weight loss and real results.

-Book your FREE no obligation call to find out how a personalised nutrition programme can help you improve your hormonal health and lose weight.
-The programmes are designed for women with PCOS.
+Book your FREE no obligation PCOS Strategy call to find out how a personalised nutrition programme can help you improve your hormonal health and lose weight.
+Try a mini programme designed for women with PCOS.

 I'm a BANT registered nutritionist who specialises in PCOS hormonal health, working online with clients locally in Manchester, across the UK and Europe.